Observation of synchronization between two quantum van der Pol oscillators in trapped ions: Phase locking and desynchronization under an external drive

-Figures~\ref{fig:Sensing}(a) and (b) show the Wigner functions of both modes when the frequency of $M_1$ is tuned to match the external drive.
-In this regime, mutual synchronization emerges, and the two modes acquire well-defined phase preferences with a phase difference $\varphi = \pi$.
-As the frequency of $M_2$ increases, detuning causes its phase to unlock, while $M_1$ remains phase-locked to the external drive [Figs.~\ref{fig:Sensing}(c) and (d)].
-To quantify the degree of phase locking, we use the mean resultant length $S = |\braket{e^{\mathrm{i}\phi}}|$~ \cite{mokSynchronizationBoostSinglephoton2020a} of $M_2$.
-Figure~\ref{fig:Sensing}(f) shows $S$ as a function of the detuning $\Delta \omega$ between $M_1$ and $M_2$, which exhibits a clear peak at zero detuning and decreases rapidly as the detuning increases.
+We augment the model in Eq.~(\ref{eq:EffectiveModel}) with an additional electric field resonant with $M_1$.
+This external drive explicitly breaks the underlying $U(1)$-symmetry of the system and imposes a phase preference on the Wigner functions, determined by the drive phase, its amplitude, coupling strengths, and detunings.
+The resulting configuration can be viewed as a primary–secondary system: the externally driven mode $M_1$ locks to the drive, while the undriven mode $M_2$ synchronizes with $M_1$ through dissipative coupling.
+By varying the frequency of $M_2$, we can now directly probe the desynchronization process by evaluating the local Wigner functions of each oscillator because of the externally imposed phase preference (as opposed to the previous case without external drive).
+Figures~\ref{fig:Sensing}(a) and (b) show the Wigner functions of both modes when the frequency of $M_1$ is tuned to match that of the external drive.
+In this regime, synchronization emerges, and both modes acquire well-defined phase preferences with the expected phase difference $\varphi = \pi$, set by the phase of the collective dissipation.
+As the frequency of $M_2$ increases, detuning causes it to desynchronize, while $M_1$ remains phase-locked to the drive [ Figs.~\ref{fig:Sensing}(c) and (d)].
+To quantify the degree of phase locking, we use the mean resultant length $S = |\braket{e^{\mathrm{i}\phi}}|$~\cite{mokSynchronizationBoostSinglephoton2020a} of $M_2$.
+Figure~\ref{fig:Sensing}(f) shows $S$ as a function of the detuning $\Delta\omega$ between $M_1$ and $M_2$, which is maximized at zero detuning and decreases rapidly as the detuning increases and the two modes desynchronize with each other.

+Synchronization in this primary–secondary configuration is related to a setup that has been used to enhance the resolution of a classical MEMS-based accelerometer~\cite{MEMSSync}, where a sensing resonator and a readout resonator are coupled unidirectionally.
+Although in our case the coupling between the two oscillators is reciprocal, we demonstrate that the externally applied drive frequency can nonetheless be estimated by measuring $M_2$.
+This suggests opportunities for future work exploring sensing using quantum vdP oscillators ~\cite{vaidyaQuantumSynchronizationDissipative2024a,dutta2019critical} for enhanced resolution or noise suppression analogous to classical synchronized sensors~\cite{PhysRevLett.112.014101}.